cloud-66-internal/help.cloud66.com/_prepress/the-basics/adding-updating-deleting.md

 You can access your _Settings & Information_ page from the right sidebar of your Application Overview.
 This page shows you general information about your application.
 For more detailed info, click the **Information tab**.

-It also allows you to edit your application name, and you can edit your Docker service configuration under the _Configuration_ menu on the Application Overview.
-For Rack-based applications, you can edit your Git repository and branch by clicking the _Edit_ button next to each field on the _Settings & Information_ page.
-Editing your application name has an important implication.
+It also allows you to edit your application name, and you can edit your Git repository and branch by clicking the _Edit_ button next to each field.
+Editing your application name will change your site's internal Cloud 66 domain.

 ## Clone an application